-Share .ry Assumed initial public offering price , \$[ ] J Net tangible book value as of December 25, 2009, before giving effect to this offering \$5.82 Increase in net tangible book value attributable to this offering [] As adjusted net tangible book value after giving effect to this offering J Dilution to new investors in this offering \$[] =
+rdinary nare Assumed initial public offering price \$13.00 Net tangible book value as of March 26, 2010, before giving effect to this offering \$6.25 Increase in net tangible book value attributable to this offering 0.42 As adjusted net tangible book value after giving effect to this offering 6.67 Dilution to new investors in this offering \$ 6.33

-A \$[ ] increase (decrease) in the assumed initial public offering price of \$[ ] per ordinary share, which is the mid-point of the estimated public offering price range shown on the cover page of this prospectus, would increase (decrease) our as adjusted net tangible book value per share by \$[ ] (\$[ ]), assuming the number of shares that we offer remains the same as set forth on the cover page of this prospectus and after deducting underwriting discounts and commissions and estimated offering expenses.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$13.00 per ordinary share, which is the mid-point of the estimated public offering price range shown on the cover page of this prospectus, would increase (decrease) our as adjusted net tangible book value per share by \$0.08 (0.08), assuming the number of shares that we offer remains the same as set forth on the cover page of this prospectus and after deducting underwriting discounts and commissions and estimated offering expenses.

-The following table summarizes on an as adjusted basis described above, as of December 25, 2009, the differences between the number of ordinary shares purchased from us, the total cash consideration paid and the average price per ordinary share paid by our existing shareholders and by new investors.
+The following table summarizes on an as adjusted basis described above, as of March 26, 2010, the differences between the number of ordinary shares purchased from us, the total cash consideration paid and the average price per ordinary share paid by our existing shareholders and by new investors (based upon an assumed initial public offering price of \$13.00 per ordinary share, which is the mid-point of the estimated public offering price range shown on the cover page of this prospectus).